sangsami/tiralabra/documents/weekly report 1.md

 ## What remained unclear or caused difficulties?
 Answer this section honestly because you will get help from this section if needed.

 Started late on deciding the project so didn't have time to discuss about the scope.
+What is a large enough scope for a good grade?

 ## What will I do next?